 Similar to the Horse Shoe #1, this variant provides insight on different levels.
-The first 2 cards begin the reading with the past and present, but then the cards switch to a different focus.
+The first two cards begin the reading with the past and present, but then the cards switch to a different focus.
 Card #3 warns you about possible side effects that could accompany the future outcome, #7.
-The base card, #4 points out actions you may or may not wish to take concerning the issue.
-The external environment is shown specifically as the people around you and how they feel about what you have going on here.
-Things that might come into play which could cause setbacks are indicated in Card #6, another more specifically focused card than what is generally labelled the Obstacle or Challenge card in some other layouts.
+The base card, #4 shows desirable or undesirable actions to take concerning the issue.
+The external environment specifically means the people around you and how they feel about what you are up to.
+Things which could cause setbacks are indicated in Card #6, another more specifically focused card than what is generally labelled the obstacle or challenge card in some other layouts.

 |Past Actions Effecting the Question